hevccloud/Our265/README.md

 ## Usage

-When you first use Our265, the library file libx265.so.130 should be copy to /usr/lib.
+Only linux edition is supported.
+When you use Our265 at the first time, the library file libx265.so.130 should be copied to /usr/lib.

 ### Encode single sequence